When it comes to swimwear less is more when learning to swim.

 Anything that is worn in the pool beyond a basic swimsuit gets filled with water, which adds drag and weight that your little one has to overcome.
 This makes learning-to-swim a much more difficult task.
 At Old City Swim School we want to remove as many barriers to learning to swim as possible.

-Once your child learns our basic swimming survival skills of balance and floating, it’s much easier for your child to adapt those skills while adding in those necessary protective layers for outdoor play.
+Thankfully UV protection from a swim shirt isn’t an issue in our indoor pool facility.
+Once your child learns our basic swimming survival skills of balance and floating, it’s much easier for your child to adapt those skills while adding in those necessary protective layers for outdoor play and wearing fun, fashion-forward pieces.

 For more tips like this check out our FREE download on How to Set up your Child for Success in Swim Lessons!